Skip to content

 • Implement network bonding and VLAN tagging for server redundancy

-• Diagnose network connectivity failures using a systematic approach (link → IP → route → DNS → firewall)
+• Diagnose network connectivity failures using a systematic approach from link state through DNS and firewall policy

 Terminal window